IvanShabanov/EasyScrollTable/README.md

 Settings:

-top - rows to fised from top
+top - rows to fixed from top

 left - columns to fixed from left